NThakur20/sentence-transformers/examples/training/augmented_sbert/README.md

 # Augmented SBERT

 ## Motivation
-We recently obseve an increase of people using bi-encoders (SBERT) to train their own sentence embeddings, mostly with limited data and / or a domain shift (specialized data).
-However, bi-encoders (SBERT) require substantial training data and fine-tuning over the target task to achieve competitive performances.
+We recently obseve an increase of people using bi-encoders aka sentence-bert (sentence-transformers) to train their own sentence embeddings, mostly with limited data and / or a domain shift (specialized data).
+However, bi-encoders require substantial training data and fine-tuning over the target task to achieve competitive performances.
 To solve this practical issue, we release an effective data-augmentation strategy known as <b>Augmented SBERT</b> where we utilize a high performing and slow cross-encoder (BERT) to label a larger set of input pairs to augment the training data for the bi-encoder (SBERT).

 For more details, refer to our publication - [Augmented SBERT: Data Augmentation Method for Improving Bi-Encoders for Pairwise Sentence Scoring Tasks]() which is a joint effort by Nandan Thakur, Nils Reimers and Johannes Daxenberger of UKP Lab, TU Darmstadt.